TytusKolpak/SlipThrough2/Documentation/Documentation.md

     2. Have their health displayed.
         1. Beneath the sprite?
 3. Give enemy unique movement pattern?
+   1. Enable emeies to damage the player as well.
+   2. Random number of enemies from a given scope eg. from 5 to 10.

 ## 8. Refactoring (more like filling in the gaps of logic xd)